-What makes upper-funnel content challenging in enterprise marketing is a lack of visibility into the entire the path to purchase.
+What makes upper-funnel content challenging in enterprise marketing is a lack of visibility into the entire path to purchase.
 Imagine that you offer home equity lines of credit (HELOCs).
 Instead of pitching only your HELOCs’ terms, rates and fees – i.e., focusing on the bottom of the funnel – you should also address why consumers tap into their home equity in the first place.

 You may then opt to develop a content marketing plan that uses household budgeting as a high-level theme – content like spending tips, budgeting worksheets or even vacation cost analyses.

-By leveraging smart keyword research create content across the full path to purchase, you’ll attract and engage consumers earlier in the purchase journey.
+By leveraging smart keyword research to create content across the full path to purchase, you’ll attract and engage consumers earlier in the purchase journey.

 These keywords may demonstrate awareness intent: